Alisha Benson and Lance Beck: Kids Worth Every Penny of Investment

 Education is the best investment we can make for our region.
 Please join me in investing in our students and vote YES for the CVSD levy in February.

-As a 12-year citizen of Liberty Lake and father of four children who have, currently are, and will attend school in the Central Valley School District, I strongly support this levy and hope you will too.
+As a 15-year citizen of Liberty Lake and father of four children who have, currently are, and will attend school in the Central Valley School District, I strongly support these levies and hope you will too.

 Our family spent 20 years in the active duty United States Air Force before we retired and made Liberty Lake our permanent home and one of the biggest reasons why we chose this community was because of its high performing education system.